 “Oh hey, Roxie,” her dad said with a smile, after he had opened the door and seen her.
 Roxanne gave a smile back as she was pulled into a hug, she moved away and walked into the house, throwing her bag down in the hallway and making her way towards the kitchen.

-“Nice hat, dad,” Roxanne said, chuckling as she turned back to look at her father, who had a giant white hat that looked like a sombrero perched on top of his head.
-George gave a smile as he pulled his hat at a funny angle and over where his missing ear would be and pulling a silly face.
+“Nice hat, dad,” Roxanne said, chuckling as she turned back to look at her father.
+A giant white hat, that looked like a sombrero, was perched on top of his head.
+George gave a smile as he pulled his hat at a funny angle and over where his missing ear would be and made a silly face.

 “I think that it makes me look respectable,” he told her, before they both burst out laughing.
 “No, your mum is making me help her out in the garden and apparently she’s tired of me getting sun burn on my face so told me to choose a hat.
 Of course I chose the biggest one I could find.”

 “Is mum in the garden?”
 Roxanne asked her father, who nodded in response to her.
 They both walked out of the back door which was situated in the kitchen and went off to find Roxanne’s mother Angelina.

 Roxanne had sat herself down on the recliner chair and watched as her mother and father continued gardening around her.
-She didn’t feel like moving and had already convinced her father to make her a drink and a sandwich, it wasn’t the macaroni and cheese she had been craving, but it was still a delicious sandwich that she was very thankful that her dad had made for her.
+She didn’t feel like moving and had already convinced her father to make her a drink and a sandwich.
+It wasn’t the macaroni and cheese she had been craving, but it was still a delicious sandwich, that she was very thankful her dad had made for her.

 She gave a sigh as she felt the warmth of the sun on her face and could feel herself wanting to take a nap.